-Did you know?
-Humans are the only mammals that don’t prioritize sleep above all else.
-This is the time when your body and brain rest and reboot, and healthy sleep is crucial for long-term health and vitality — it’s as important as nutrition and fitness, but is usually the first thing that falls off our priority list
+Did you know that humans are the only mammals that don’t prioritize sleep above all else.
+This is the time when your body and brain rest and reboot, and healthy sleep is crucial for long-term health and vitality.
+It’s as important as nutrition and fitness, but is usually the first thing that falls off our priority list.

-Kirk predicts that within ten years, most North American workplaces will offer employees a dedicated place to sleep or nap during the work days — Companies like Google, Zappos and PricewaterhouseCoopers already offer their employees nap opportunities, whether in dedicated spaces are movable “nap pods.”
-Employers are getting more and more serious about optimizing work environments to get the most of their workforce, with good reason: the U.S. loses $411 billion per year due to lost productivity from sleep deprivation.
-Taking a nap sometime between noon and 4 p.m. lowers cortisol and improves focus — smart leaders understand that by creating an opportunity to nap, they’ll get more out of their employees than a 3 p.m. coffee could ever offer.
+At Mountain Trek, we predict that within ten years most North American workplaces will offer employees a dedicated place to sleep during workdays.
+Companies like Google, Zappos, and PricewaterhouseCoopers already offer their employees nap opportunities.
+Employers are getting more and more serious about optimizing work environments to support their workforce and with good reason.
+The U.S. loses $411 billion per year due to lost productivity from sleep deprivation.
+Taking a nap sometime between noon and 4 pm lowers cortisol and improves focus.
+Smart leaders understand that by creating an opportunity to nap, they’ll get more out of their employees than a 3 p.m. coffee could ever offer.

 So, where do you start?
-Advice on what to change can be overwhelming: no TV at night, no devices in the bedroom, no more the one serving of alcohol, keep your room at 60 degrees Fahrenheit — it can feel impossible to implement all of that at once.
-Our easy, three-step process below will get you on a path to sustainable sleep health.
+Change can be overwhelming: no devices in the bedroom, limiting alcohol, keep your room at 60 degrees Fahrenheit — it can feel impossible to implement all of that at once.
+Our easy process below will get you on a path to sustainable sleep health.

 Before you try to change anything, first you should observe your evening ritual.
-Journaling is beneficial for all sorts of reasons — in this instance, it will help you identify patterns you may not know you have.
-Every night for a week, jot down how you spent your evening: what time you arrived home from school, work, or errands, how you spent your evening, how long it took to cook and clean up dinner, and your evening leisure activities.
+Journaling is beneficial for all sorts of reasons.
+In this instance, it will help you identify patterns you may not know you have.
+Every night for a week, jot down how you spent your evening.
+What time you arrived home from school, work, or errands, how long it took to cook and clean up dinner, and your evening leisure activities.
 Did you have a glass of wine or a beer?
 A big meal late in the evening?
 For one week, do nothing but log and reflect.

 The next step is to analyze the results of your sleep log.
 Do you spend more time watching Netflix than you’d have guessed?
 Is dinner an ordeal that takes 90 minutes when all is said and done?
 Identify which factors contribute to getting in bed later and write a solution for each.
 For example:

-- “Me and my husband’s two favorite shows are both on Tuesday evenings — in order to cut down on screen time, we’ll record one of those shows each week and watch it the next day.”
+- My two favorite shows are both on Tuesday evenings.
+In order to cut down on screen time, I’ll record one of those shows and watch it the next day.

-Step Three: Choose No More Than Two Evening Activities to Change + Adjust
+Step 3: Choose No More Than Two Evening Activities to Change & Adjust

 Sleep is one of Mountain Trek’s core pillars of health.
-Need a whole body reset?
-Come join us this fall for gorgeous fall trekking, digital detox, and healthy, deep sleep.
-Click here to see rates and dates.
+Need a whole-body reset?
+Come join us for gorgeous trekking, digital detox, and healthy, deep sleep.